drop-table-team/PDFModule/README.md

-Here's an updated README with Docker instructions to pass environment variables:

----

 # Document Processing API

 A FastAPI-based service for processing and analyzing PDF documents.
 This application uses embeddings to generate extended metadata, such as title, summaries, and tags, for uploaded documents, and integrates with backend services for further processing.